viveris/jnidbus/README.md

 ### The basics

 In order to make an object serializable for JNIDBus, it must extends the `Message` class and have the `DBusType` annotation.
-The library will try to cache the POJO reflection information and check that it respect the signature given in the `signature` property of the signature so the developer can quickly detect errors in the object mappings.
+The library will try to cache the POJO reflection information and check that it respect the signature given in the `signature` property of the annotation so the developer can quickly detect errors in the object mappings.

 *<u>example for a basic string message:</u>*